dajac/kfn/README.md

 ## Highligths

-* Support any JVM based languages (Java, Clojure, Scala, etc.), and package in Docker image
+* Support any JVM based languages (Java, Clojure, Scala, etc.)
+* Package Function in Docker image
 * Use the native Kafka Java consumer and producer, no stdin/stdout nor RPC between the Function and Kafka
 * Use Custom Ressource Definition in Kubernetes
 * Automatic rolling restart when the config changes